PacificCommunity/seapodym-codebase/README.md

     [~/seapodym/examples-configs/habitat]$ seapodym_habitats -s habitat.xml

-  The simulation log can be compared with the one provided in sim.out file.
+  The simulation log can be compared with the one provided in the sim.out file.

   Note, it is important to keep option *-s* while running tests.
 If it is omited, the application _seapodym\_habitats_ will start optimization, which is advised for advanced users only.